top of page

 This test also has the advantage of not containing cultural bias.

-Institute for Psychological Research - Publisher of psychometric tests since 1964
+Institute of Psychological Research - Psychometric Tests since 1964

 bottom of page